Give Us a Call Today!

 Some common examples of illegal pregnancy or childbirth discrimination involve any of the following treatment:

-- Change of Job Assignments: Some mothers return to work and are told they have different job responsibilities.
-However, your job assignments should stay as they were before you left.
+Some mothers return to work and discover they now have different job responsibilities.
+However, your job duties should remain the same as before your leave.

 Can I Sue My Employer for Pregnancy Discrimination?